 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, that responsibility rests with the Chief Finance Officer. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.
+In this Authority, that responsibility rests with the Corporate Director, Finance and Resources. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

-The statement of accounts was approved at a meeting of the Audit Committee on (to be confirmed)
+The statement of accounts was approved at a meeting of the Audit Committee on 29 November 2024.

-Signed: Date:
+Signed: Date: 29 November 2024